 Dardor, Z. O., 2009.
 Publishing delay and the usefulness of annual reports in Libya.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: